GlaireDaggers/Unity-Netcode.IO/README.md

 ```

 ## Server API
-The server API relies on some classes under the NetcodeIO.NET namespace, so be sure to include it with any code using the server API.
+The server API relies on some classes under the `NetcodeIO.NET` namespace, so be sure to include it with any code using the server API.
-Note that the Server API is not compatible with WebGL - attempting to create a server will throw a NotImplementedException.
+Note that the Server API is not compatible with WebGL - attempting to create a server will throw a `NotImplementedException`.
 All other platforms may use it, however.

 To create a new server, use:
 ```c#